Sydney-Informatics-Hub/geopython/_episodes/02b-Clustering.md

 ---
 title: "02b.
-Clustering of data using sci-kit learn"
+Clustering of data using scikit-learn"
 teaching: 20
 exercises: 20
 questions: